Shane O'Neill, 3rd Earl of Tyrone: Franco-Spanish War

-When he returned to court in August, Shane once again argued that his years of service in Flanders warranted greater promotion than he had thus far received.
+When he returned to court in August, O'Neill once again argued that his years of service in the Netherlands warranted greater promotion than he had thus far received.
 He reminded Philip IV that the O'Neill clan was of royal heritage and deserved to be treated with great honour.
-However, Shane's promotion was delayed as the court was busy dealing with the Franco-Spanish War of 1635 to 1659.
+However, O'Neill's promotion was delayed as the court was busy dealing with the Franco-Spanish War of 1635 to 1659.
 In August, by royal decree, the Earls of Tyrone and Tyrconnell were granted a payment of four thousand escudos for their unpaid service in Flanders, in addition to two thousand escudos from army funds to support their continued service.

-In 1638, the Irish regiments commanded by Shane and Hugh Albert were transferred from the Army of Flanders to the Basque Country to bolster forces on the northern coast in the face of an expected French invasion.
+In 1638, the Irish regiments commanded by O'Neill and O'Donnell were transferred from the Army of Flanders to the Basque Country to bolster forces on the northern coast in the face of an expected French invasion.
 With 1,200 men, the two Irish regiments comprised roughly 10% of the Peninsular force.
-A French army of 22,000, led by the Prince of Condé and the Due de la Valette, had begun the Spanish town of Fuenterrabía in July.
+A French army of 22,000, led by the Prince of Condé and the Duc de la Valette, had begun besieging the Spanish town of Fuenterrabía in July.
 A small garrison of five companies had been holding out for two months when a relief force of 12,000 Spanish soldiers reached the town in early September.
-Shane and his forces were among those in the relief force.
-The French forces were quickly routed.
-The two Irish regiments distinguished themselves with their involvement in the town's relief, which significantly contributed to a Spanish victory.
+O'Neill and his regiment were among those in the relief force, and the French were quickly routed.
+The two Irish regiments distinguished themselves at Fuenterrabía, significantly contributing to a Spanish victory.

-Following this, Shane returned to Madrid.
-In late September 1638, Shane submitted another document to Philip IV asking once more for a "house, carriage and maintenance".
-Shane explained that he previously did not press his claims as he was staying in Madrid for only a short time—but with Philip IV's permission he returned to Madrid and left his regiment in Navarre, where they will be better accommodated than they were during his last stay.
-Three months later, the King informed the Council that there was ample evidence of Shane's merits, and it must be decided what favors should be granted to him.
+Following this, O'Neill returned to Madrid.
+In late September 1638, he submitted another document to Philip IV asking once more for a "house, carriage and maintenance".
+O'Neill explained that he previously did not press his claims as he was staying in Madrid for only a short time—but with Philip IV's permission he returned to Madrid and left his regiment in Navarre, where they will be better accommodated than they were during his last stay.
+Three months later, the King informed the Council that there was ample evidence of O'Neill's merits, and it must be decided what favors should be granted to him.